overview

 I collaborated with HerKey alongside my team at Flooid to redesign their platform, taking the lead on UX and UI for several core areas of the application.

-I've experienced significant growth during my time at Flooid, particularly through my work on the HerKey redesign.
-Below are some of the key achievements from this project:
+I've grown a lot during my time at Flooid, especially through leading the HerKey redesign.
+Here are some key highlights:

 the process